Anurella/template-react-component-library/README.md

-# AFL Component Library
+# Component Library

-a collection of components for AFL web applications
+A collection of components built

 ### Installation